AfterShip/apps-opencart/README.md

    * `vqmod_opencart.xml` --> Change the opencart includes to point to the vqcache library.
    * `DragonApp_track_shipment.xml` --> Copy and modify the elements we need to the vqcache.
    * `DragonApp_track_shipment_theme_Default.xml` --> The theme specific file, can be other file depending on the theme you have installed.
 This file changes the user layout so users can access the tracking information.
 (Since there are differents layout for each theme, we need different themes).
+4. Delete all the files inside the library `app/vqmod/vqcache` (clear all the cache of vqmod);
-4. Login to your store as Admin and go to `Modules --> DragonApp Track Shipment` click Install, and then click `edit`.
+5. Login to your store as Admin and go to `Modules --> DragonApp Track Shipment` click Install, and then click `edit`.
-5. Once you are inside, enable the App, insert your Aftership API key and your username.
+6. Once you are inside, enable the App, insert your Aftership API key and your username.
 If you don't have Aftership account, API or Username.
 Follow the next steps:
    * Create new Aftership account [here](https://www.aftership.com/signup).
    * Create new Aftership API [here](https://www.aftership.com/apps), install API, and generate one API Key.
    * Create new Aftership Username [here](https://www.aftership.com/users/profile).